 Library Student Employment

 - Each department has specific needs in regards to available working hours available.
-Therefore, it is in your best interest to list all hours you are available to work, not just your preferred hours.
+Therefore, if the application requires you to provide availability, it is in your best interest to list all hours you are available to work, not just your preferred hours.

 - Applicants are considered on the basis of skills, experience and hours available to work.
 Work study students are given priority in the hiring process.

 - Most library hiring takes place before the start of the academic year.
 Some departments conduct their hiring during the spring of the prior academic year.

 - Applications are maintained until the end of the current academic term, or the end of the fall term in cases where the application is filled out at the end of the spring term with fall term availability.